gregwdata/MDS-in-a-box/README.md

 But... kept getting errors - and interestingly the errors were often different each time I ran the tap.
 After downloading the file with `wget` and trying to directly load from the filesystem, I still got errors, though now consistent each time and related to UTF-8 unparsable characters.

 After identifying the location where the error occurred within the `.txt` file, and checking the same location in the browser, it appears the data from the file is itself being corrupted by timeouts while trying to download it.
+(In the coures of debugging this, I went as far as [forking tap-spreadsheets-anywhere](https://github.com/gregwdata/tap-spreadsheets-anywhere), modifying it with optional parameters to override the default file encoding, hoping that I could get away with ignoring the mess of bytes caused by the connection dropping.
+Alas, it didn't work, but it did at least help with the original goal of learning the ins and outs of Meltano!)

 One observation I have is the accumulated layers of extraction in using meltano plus a tap made it hard to debug this situation.